Launching an effective bird flu vaccine quickly could be tough, scientists warn

 "It does feel like Ground Hog Day," said Jennifer Nuzzo, who heads Brown University's Pandemic Center.
 "We still seem to be stuck in reactive mode.
 We shouldn't be waiting for evidence that the virus is devastating us.
 We should be trying to act now to prevent the virus from devastating us."

 In the interview with NPR, O'Connell of HHS acknowledged that the country could face problems developing and distributing a vaccine.
-But she added that in addition to additional testing of one of the vaccine candidates, drug companies are also developing mRNA vaccines.
+But she stressed that beyond additional testing of one of the vaccine candidates, drug companies are also developing mRNA vaccines.
 The federal government is in talks to help with that too, she said.

 "While we have a head start and we're not starting flat-footed as we did with COVID, that doesn't mean this is going to be simple and this is going to be easy," she said.
 "But I am pleased we have some tools to leverage."